-New Incentive Plan.
-In connection with the IPO, we adopted the 2010 Stock Incentive Plan (the "2010 Incentive Plan") under which we may grant to the named executive officers, other key employees, consultants and directors certain awards, including restricted stock and performance awards.
-The 2010 Incentive Plan provides for discretionary grants of the following types of awards: (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) phantom stock awards, (d) restricted stock awards, (e) performance awards, (f) bonus stock awards, or (g) any combination of such awards.
-The maximum aggregate number of shares of our common stock that may be granted in connection with awards under the 2010 Incentive Plan is 5 million, of which approximately 1.9 million shares were awarded in connection with our IPO.
-A restricted stock award is a grant of shares of common stock subject to a risk of forfeiture, restrictions on transferability, and any other restrictions imposed by the Compensation Committee in its discretion.
-Except as otherwise provided under the terms of the 2010 Incentive Plan or an award agreement, the holder of a restricted stock award may have rights as a stockholder, including the right to vote or to receive dividends (subject to any mandatory reinvestment or other requirements imposed by the Compensation Committee).
-A restricted stock award that is subject to forfeiture restrictions may be forfeited and reacquired by us upon termination of employment or services.
-Common stock distributed in connection with a stock split or stock dividend, and other property distributed as a dividend, may be subject to the same restrictions and risk of forfeiture as the restricted stock with respect to which the distribution was made.
-Bonus stock awards under the 2010 Incentive Plan are awards of our common stock.
-These awards are granted on such terms and conditions and at such purchase price (if any) determined by the Compensation Committee and need not be subject to performance criteria, objectives, or forfeiture.
-Additional details relating to shares of restricted stock and bonus stock granted under the 2010 Incentive Plan are included below under "- Application of Compensation Elements - Equity Ownership" and "- Executive Compensation Tables - Outstanding Equity Awards at 2010 Fiscal Year-End."
+Long-Term Incentive Awards: Stock Incentive Plan and Partnership Long-Term Incentive Plan Awards.
+In connection with our initial public offering in December 2010 (the "IPO"), we adopted the 2010 Stock Incentive Plan (the "Stock Incentive Plan") under which we may grant to the named executive officers, other key employees, consultants and directors certain awards, including restricted stock, bonus stock and performance awards.
+The Stock Incentive Plan provides for discretionary grants of the following types of awards: (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) phantom stock awards, (d) restricted stock awards, (e) performance awards, (f) bonus stock awards, or (g) any combination of such awards, although we are currently utilizing only restricted stock and bonus stock awards.
+The maximum aggregate number of shares of our common stock that may be granted in connection with awards under the Stock Incentive Plan is 5 million, of which approximately 1.9 million shares were awarded in connection with our IPO.
+The Stock Incentive Plan awards are granted on such terms and conditions and at such purchase price (if any) determined by the Compensation Committee and may, but need not be, subject to performance criteria, objectives, or forfeiture.
+Additional details relating to shares of restricted stock and bonus stock granted under the Stock Incentive Plan are included below under "-Application of Compensation Elements-Equity Ownership Generally" and "-Outstanding Equity Awards at 2011 Fiscal Year-End."

-LTIP Awards.
-We may grant to the named executive officers and other key employees performance unit awards linked to the performance of the Partnership's common units, with the amounts vesting under such awards dependent on the Partnership's performance compared to a peer-group consisting of the Partnership and 12 other publicly traded partnerships.
+We may grant to the named executive officers and other key employees performance unit awards under the Partnership's long-term incentive plan linked to the performance of the Partnership's common units, with the amounts vesting under such awards dependent on the Partnership's performance compared to a peergroup consisting of the Partnership and other publicly traded partnerships.
 These awards, which may be settled in cash or equity, are designed to further align the interests of the named executive officers and other key employees with those of the Partnership's equity holders.
-Additional details relating to our peer group applicable to LTIP awards payouts are included below under "- Application of Compensation Elements - Long-Term Cash Incentives."
+Additional details relating to our peer group applicable to LTIP awards payouts are included below under "-Application of Compensation Elements-Long-Term Incentive Awards."